seppevs/migrate-mongo/README.md

   // The mongodb collection where the applied changes are stored.
 Only edit this when really necessary.
   changelogCollectionName: "changelog",

+  // The mongodb collection where the lock will be created.
+  lockCollectionName: "changelog_lock",

+  // The value in seconds for the TTL index that will be used for the lock.
+Value of 0 will disable the feature.
+  lockTtl: 0,

   // The file extension to create migrations and search for in migration dir
   migrationFileExtension: ".js",

-  // Enable the algorithm to create a checksum of the file contents and use that in the comparison to determin
+  // Enable the algorithm to create a checksum of the file contents and use that in the comparison to determine
   // if the file should be run.
 Requires that scripts are coded to be run multiple times.
-  useFileHash: false
+  useFileHash: false,

-  // The mongodb collection where the lock will be created.
-  lockCollectionName: "changelog_lock",

-  // The value in seconds for the TTL index that will be used for the lock.
-Value of 0 will disable the feature.
-  lockTtl: 0
+  // Don't change this, unless you know what you're doing
+  moduleSystem: 'commonjs',
 };

+module.exports = config;
 ````

 Alternatively, you can also encode your database name in the url (and leave out the `databaseName` property):